laravel-enso/documentation/docs/packages/discussions.md

 - discussions are grouped around topics
 - users can tag other users in their posts
-- the tagged users receive notifications
+- the tagged users receive notifications (WIP)
 - users can show their appreciation for topics that they like with 'claps'
-- powerful what-you-see-is-what-you-get text editor
+- powerful what-you-see-is-what-you-get text editor, based on the excellent [Quill](https://quilljs.com/) library
 - within Enso, the Discussions module is integrated with the activity log
 - can be attached to any other model, via using a polymorphic relationship
 - a `Discussible` trait is available, in order to make it easy to add discussions to a model
 - changes to the discussions and posts are enforced through policies, where changes can be made by the original poster or an administrator
-- uses its own suite of specialized bulma styled VueJS components for smooth integration with the rest of the application
+- uses its own suite of specialized Bulma styled VueJS components for smooth integration with the rest of the application

 ### Publishes